These Are 12 of the Most Beautiful White Sand Beaches in Europe

 Having mentioned Sardinia, including one of the island’s white sand beaches on our list seems only fitting.
 Spiaggia La Pelosa is a gorgeous hidden gem in the island’s north.
 Here, you’ll be greeted with soft white sand, warm turquoise waters, and impressive views of a shallow lagoon.

-Spend your time at the beach getting your feet wet in the Caribbean-blue waters, walking along the soft sand, and tucking into Italian food at a nearby restaurant.
+Spend your time at the coastline getting your feet wet in the Caribbean-blue waters, walking along the soft sand, and tucking into Italian food at a nearby restaurant.
 Alternatively, thrill-seekers can kayak around the bay, jump on a boat trip, or hike towards Torre della Pelosa, a 16th-century stone tower on a small island built to defend the island from invasion.

 Travel Tips